GLambard/NVIDIA_GPU_Usage/README.md

 ```
 nvidia-smi -l 2
 ```
-which results in something like this re-newed each 2 seconds
+which results in monitoring your GPU(s) usage re-newed each 2 seconds
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 387.34                 Driver Version: 387.34                    |